gordonturner/etsy-open-api-client/docs/ShopShippingProfileApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopShippingProfileApi apiInstance = new ShopShippingProfileApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer shippingProfileId = 56; // Integer | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
+    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
 Required when listing type=physical.
-    Integer shippingProfileDestinationId = 56; // Integer | The numeric ID of the shipping profile destination in the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
+    Long shippingProfileDestinationId = 56L; // Long | The numeric ID of the shipping profile destination in the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
     Float primaryCost = 3.4F; // Float | The cost of shipping to this country/region alone, measured in the store's default currency.
     Float secondaryCost = 3.4F; // Float | The cost of shipping to this country/region with another item, measured in the store's default currency.
     String destinationCountryIso = "\"null\""; // String | The ISO code of the country to which the listing ships.
 If null, request sets destination to destination_region.
 Required if destination_region is null or not provided.
     String destinationRegion = "eu"; // String | The code of the region to which the listing ships.
 A region represents a set of countries.
 Supported regions are Europe Union and Non-Europe Union (countries in Europe not in EU).
 If `none`, request sets destination to destination_country_iso.
 Required if destination_country_iso is null or not provided.
-    Integer shippingCarrierId = 56; // Integer | The unique ID of a supported shipping carrier, which is used to calculate an Estimated Delivery Date. **Required with `mail_class`** if `min_delivery_days` and `max_delivery_days` are null.
+    Long shippingCarrierId = 56L; // Long | The unique ID of a supported shipping carrier, which is used to calculate an Estimated Delivery Date. **Required with `mail_class`** if `min_delivery_days` and `max_delivery_days` are null.
     String mailClass = "\"null\""; // String | The unique ID string of a shipping carrier's mail class, which is used to calculate an estimated delivery date. **Required with `shipping_carrier_id`** if `min_delivery_days` and `max_delivery_days` are null.
-    Integer minDeliveryDays = 56; // Integer | The minimum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `max_delivery_days`** if `mail_class` is null.
+    Long minDeliveryDays = 56L; // Long | The minimum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `max_delivery_days`** if `mail_class` is null.
-    Integer maxDeliveryDays = 56; // Integer | The maximum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `min_delivery_days`** if `mail_class` is null. try {
+    Long maxDeliveryDays = 56L; // Long | The maximum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `min_delivery_days`** if `mail_class` is null. try {
       ShopShippingProfileDestination result = apiInstance.updateShopShippingProfileDestination(shopId, shippingProfileId, shippingProfileDestinationId, primaryCost, secondaryCost, destinationCountryIso, destinationRegion, shippingCarrierId, mailClass, minDeliveryDays, maxDeliveryDays);
       System.out.println(result);